Assassination: Modern strategies

 The methods used for protection by famous people have sometimes evoked negative reactions by the public, with some resenting the separation from their officials or major figures.
 One example might be traveling in a car protected by a bubble of clear bulletproof glass, such as the MRAP-like Popemobile of Pope John Paul II, built following an attempt at his life.
 Politicians often resent the need for separation and sometimes send their bodyguards away from them for personal or publicity reasons.
 US President William McKinley did so at the public reception in which he was assassinated.

 Other potential targets go into seclusion and are rarely heard from or seen in public, such as writer Salman Rushdie.
 A related form of protection is the use of body doubles, people with similar builds to those they are expected to impersonate.
 These people are then made up and, in some cases, undergo plastic surgery to look like the target, with the body double then taking the place of the person in high-risk situations.
 According to Joe R. Reeder, Under Secretary of the Army from 1993 to 1997, Fidel Castro used body doubles.

 US Secret Service protective agents receive training in the psychology of assassins.

+Condemnation and deradicalisation

+Condemnation of political violence, particularly when ideologically aligned, can reduce assassinations.
+Deradicalisation is the process to reduce support for violence.